 Early dance – or historical dance, as it is also known – covers all dancing for which there are surviving records, ranging from the mediaeval period to the end of the 20th century and, ultimately, beyond.

-The Middle Ages are a period for which are no known choreographies have come to light.
-There is, however, ample music clearly written for dance.
+The earliest detailed descriptions of individual dances date from the mid-fifteenth century.
+However, authentic dance music goes back a further two centuries before that.
 Several researchers and a number of practitioners have made credible new choreographies to suit this music.
-Those records we have are, for the most part, pictorial or literary.
+Those records we do have are, for the most part, pictorial or literary.

 The Renaissance period of dance covers at least two centuries and, for historical dancers, falls into two distinct parts.
 The Early Renaissance covers the later 15th and early 16th centuries, while the Late Renaissance covers the rest of the 16th and the beginning of the 17th centuries.
 This division is made on the basis of available documentary sources and the changing styles of dance that they record.
 Despite the chronological limits given above, the Early Renaissance period of dance is commonly referred to by dancers as ‘15th century’ and the Late Renaissance period of dance as ‘16th century’.
 In the UK, we find Tudor dance, Elizabethan dance and Jacobean dance developing during these centuries.